 Free Guided Bird Walks at Lake Conestee Nature Preserve*

-*Postponed due to Covid-19: The Greenville County Bird Club (GCBC) offers free guided bird walks on the 3rd Saturday of every month at Lake Conestee Nature Preserve (LCNP).
-Details can be found on the outings page of the GCBC website at http://gcbirdclub.org/outings.html Check the website before heading out, because the club occasionally adds walks or changes the weekend.
+The Greenville County Bird Club (GCBC) offers free guided bird walks multiple times every month at Lake Conestee Nature Preserve (LCNP).
+Details can be found on the outings page of the GCBC website.
+Check the website before heading out, because the club occasionally adds walks or changes the weekend.
 It is not necessary to be a GCBC member to participate.
 (Please note that minor children should be accompanied by an adult.)

 Yellow-bellied Sapsucker (Photo Credit: Don Faulker) – learn more about the Yellow-bellied Sapsucker